Gabelonio/Fox-Ordering-Tech-Task/README.md

 ## Features

-- [ ] User will be able to trigger a validation Process Divided by three steps :
-  - [x] Person should exist in the national registry system and should match the information in local database.
-  - [x] Person does not have any juditial records in the national archives' external system.
-  - [x] System internal validation process outputing a Score between 0 and 100.
+These are the features for the challenge.
-- [ ] User will be able to see the prospects and leads information.
+- [ ]  User will be able to search the 10 first movies the OMDB - Api, including :
+  - [x] Display basic information per movie.
+  - [x] Check a list displaying a Count per release year.

 ---